![]() |

 are useless, so the hard way is the only way for this job to be done right.

-word "rohr".
-"Lauf" in modern German can mean
+"rohr".
+"Lauf" in modern German can mean "to

-"walk".
-The bullet is propelled "through the walk"
+walk".
+The bullet is propelled "by the walk" rather than

-rather than the correct "through the barrel".
-A "libelle"
+the correct "through the barrel".
+A "libelle" is defined

-is defined as a butterfly or dragonfly, but obviously there are not two
+as a butterfly or dragonfly, but obviously there are not two butterflies

-butterflies on an MG42 lafette telescopic sight.
-My 1884 dictionary tells
+on an MG42 lafette telescopic sight.
+My 1884 dictionary tells me that

-me that "libelle" was also defined as a spirit level 135 years
+"libelle" was also defined as a spirit level 135 years ago,

 fellow wrote the manual, and a level used to be called a Libelle when

 he was growing up in the early 1900's.
-Translating the old German get
+Translating the old German gets

 even worse sometimes.

-The words used for different parts of the gun, and even the meanings of
+The words used for different parts of the gun, and even the multiple meanings

-some of the words, have changed in the 50 to 100 years since these manuals
+of some of the words, have changed in the 50 to 100 years since these

 translated and typed in, and each illustration has been scanned and usually